fyngyrz/aa_macro/feature-list.md

 	* On parameter present
 	* On parameter non-present
   * Miscellaneous
+    * "Include" files
+	* Embrace, extend or supercede any built-in function
     * Comments \(do not appear in output\)
 	* Escapes for all processor encodings
 	* HTML 3.2 and 4.01s modes